 In the tabs below, there is information about recent courses I have taught as a Visiting Assistant Professor at Bard College (2017-2019), Visiting Lecturer at Guilford College in Greensboro, NC (2015-2016), and as a Teaching Fellow at the University of North Carolina-Chapel Hill (2014-2016).

-In my teaching, I attempt to bridge the gap between the unfamiliar and the familiar through the use of multimedia presentations, extensive and open classroom discussion, as well as through projects that integrate technology and creativity within the class environment.
+In my teaching, I attempt to bridge the gap between the unfamiliar and the familiar through the use of a variety of media, extensive and engaged classroom discussion, as well as through projects that integrate technology and creativity within the class environment.
 I emphasize critical thinking, extrapolation and application of ideas, and synthesis across a broad range of topics.
-My primary disciplinary training is in religious studies, but I incorporate an interdisciplinary approach that brings in elements of medieval and late antique history, comparative literature, philosophy, new media, aesthetics and art history, as well as critical theory.
+My primary disciplinary training is in religious studies; in my teaching I incorporate an interdisciplinary approach that brings in elements of medieval and late antique history, comparative literature, philosophy, new media, aesthetics and art history, as well as critical theory.

 Rumi and Revolution, Guilford College, Spring 2016

 In this course within the Guilford College Religious Studies Department, we examined the life and works of the 13th century mystic teacher and poet, Jalal al-din Rumi, also know as Mawlana.
 We read primary source texts in translation, as well as materials that discuss Rumi’s life and legacy.

 The course also investigated the theme of revolution, and thus explored different methodologies and instances of transformative change within the world.
 Some of the course materials were explicitly linked to Rumi, to Sufis and mysticism, or to Islam in general, while others required students to make connections on their own.